erikyao/erikyao.github.io/_posts/2015-07-27-digest-of-molecular-biology-for-computer-scientists.md

 - The protein primary structure is the amino acid sequence.
 - The protein tertiary structure is the position of the atoms in a folded protein.
-- The protein secondary structure is the general three-dimensional form of local segments of proteins which can be formally defined by the pattern of hydrogen bonds of the protein (such as $ \alpha $-helices and $ \beta $-sheets) that are observed in an atomic-resolution structure.
+- The protein secondary structure is the general three-dimensional form of local segments of proteins which can be formally defined by the pattern of hydrogen bonds of the protein (such as $\alpha$-helices and $\beta$-sheets) that are observed in an atomic-resolution structure.
 More specifically, the secondary structure is defined by the patterns of hydrogen bonds formed between amine hydrogen and carbonyl oxygen atoms contained in the backbone peptide bonds of the protein.
 	- There are two main kinds of secondary structure:
-		- $ \alpha $-helices are corkscrew-shaped conformations where the amino acids are packed tightlytogether
+		- $\alpha$-helices are corkscrew-shaped conformations where the amino acids are packed tightlytogether
-		- $ \beta $-sheets are long flat sheets made up of two or more adjacent strands of the molecule, extended so that the amino acids are stretched out as far from each other as they can be.
+		- $\beta$-sheets are long flat sheets made up of two or more adjacent strands of the molecule, extended so that the amino acids are stretched out as far from each other as they can be.
-			- Each extended chain is called a $ \beta $-strand, and two or more $ \beta $-strands held together by hydrogen bonds are called a $ \beta $-sheet.
+			- Each extended chain is called a $\beta$-strand, and two or more $beta$-strands held together by hydrogen bonds are called a $\beta$-sheet.
-			- $ \beta $-sheets can be composed of strands running in the same direction (called a parallel $ \beta $-sheet) or running in the opposite direction (antiparallel).
+			- $\beta$-sheets can be composed of strands running in the same direction (called a parallel $\beta$-sheet) or running in the opposite direction (antiparallel).
-	- Other kinds of secondary structure include structures that are even more tightly packed than $ \alpha $-helices called $ 3-10 $ helices, and a variety of small structures that link other structures, called $ \beta $-turns.
+	- Other kinds of secondary structure include structures that are even more tightly packed than $\alpha$-helices called $3-10$ helices, and a variety of small structures that link other structures, called $\beta$-turns.
 	- Some local combinations of secondary structures have been observed in a variety of different proteins.
-For example, two $ \alpha $-helices linked by a turn with an approximately 60° angle have been observed in a variety of proteins that bind to DNA.
+For example, two $\alpha$-helices linked by a turn with an approximately 60° angle have been observed in a variety of proteins that bind to DNA.
 This pattern is called the **helix-turn-helix** motif, and is an example of what is known as super-secondary structure.

 Finally, some proteins only become functional when assembled with other molecules.
 Additions necessary to make the folded protein active are termed the protein’s quaternary structure.